-Second Level Domain eg, www.yourbusinessname.com.au, the letters after the name and before the .au
+Second Level Domain, for example, www.yourbusinessname.com.au, the letters after the name and before the .au.

 Adjacency attestation (AAO)